ItalyPaleAle/francis/docs/content/workflows/child-workflows.md

 err = host.RegisterBuiltInActor(onboarding)
 ```

-## Why reach for one

-There are two reasons, and they are different:
+Common uses for child workflows include:

-**Composition.** A subsystem complex enough to be a workflow on its own becomes a child, and the parent treats it as one step.
+- Composition: a subsystem complex enough to be a workflow on its own becomes a child, and the parent treats it as one step.
 The parent's graph stays readable and the child is reusable.

-**Keeping a wide fan-out small.** Every task's output is recorded in its instance, so a fan-out of several hundred large outputs runs into `WithMaxJournalSize` (see [steps and data flow](/workflows/steps#what-a-step-outputs)).
-A child per batch splits that across instances.
+- Keeping a wide fan-out small.
+Every task's output is recorded in its instance, so a fan-out of several hundred large outputs runs into `WithMaxJournalSize` (see [steps and data flow](/workflows/steps#what-a-step-outputs)).
+A per-batch child splits that across instances.

-## What crosses between them
+## Passing data between parents and children

 For each child task, the parent records the child's instance ID and, once it terminates, its output or its failure and compensation outcome.
-Nothing else crosses.

 The child's input is what the task would have received:

-- a child of a **fan-out** gets its **item**, so "one child per element" reads the way it looks;
+- A child of a fan-out gets its item, so "one child per element" reads the way it looks
-- any other child gets the **preceding step's output**, falling back to the parent's own input when there is none.
+- Any other child gets the preceding step's output, falling back to the parent's own input when there is none

 ```go
 func shipOne(ctx context.Context, t workflow.Task) (any, error) {